• Skip to primary navigation

 1

-This creamy beet greens smoothie only uses 5 easy to find ingredients & is sweetened naturally with tropical banana and mango flavors for just 275 calories.
+This creamy beet greens smoothie only uses 5 easy to find ingredients and is sweetened naturally with tropical banana and mango flavors for a naturally delicious drink.

 Ingredients